jaihysc/Jactorio/README.md

 The test results will be placed in the directory of `runtests.sh`

 ## Dependencies

-The application utilises Python to load data, this requires a Python interpreter to be installed on the system

 The installation of dependencies listed below is automatic